-Base Management Fee(1) Incentive Management Fee(2) Courtyard Manhattan/Midtown East 5% 25%(3) Torrance Marriott 3% 20%(4) Salt Lake City Marriott Downtown 3% Not more than 20%(5) Marriott Griffin Gate Resort 3% 20%(6) Bethesda Marriott Suites 3% 50%(7) Courtyard Manhattan/Fifth Avenue 5%(8) 25%(9) The Lodge at Sonoma Renaissance Resort & Spa 3% 20%(10)
+Base Management Fee(1) Incentive Management Fee(2)

+Courtyard Manhattan/Midtown East 5% 25%(3)

+Torrance Marriott 3% 20%(4)

+Salt Lake City Marriott Downtown 3% Not more than 20%

+(5)

+Marriott Griffin Gate Resort 3% 20%(6)

+Bethesda Marriott Suites 3% 50%(7)

+Courtyard Manhattan/Fifth Avenue 5%(8) 25%(9)

+The Lodge at Sonoma Renaissance 3% 20%(10)

-- As a percentage of gross revenues
+As a percentage of gross revenues

-- Based on a percentage of hotel operating profits above a negotiated return on our invested capital, as more fully described in the following footnotes.
-Calculated as a percentage of operating profits in excess of 10.75% of the sum of (i) \$73.7 million and (ii) the amount of certain capital expenditures.
-Calculated as a percentage of operating profits in excess of the sum of (i) \$7.5 million and (ii) 10.75% of certain capital expenditures. - The incentive management fee is equal to the available cash flow for each fiscal year, subject to a cap of 20% of operating profit for such fiscal year.
-Commencing with the fiscal year 2002, the operating profit with respect to each fiscal year reference in the interest of t

-- Calculated as a percentage of operating profits in excess of the sum of (i) the payment of certain lan (ii) 10.73% of certain capital expenditures, (iii) an agreed-upon return on certain expenditures and (iv) the value of certain amounts paid into a reserve account established for the replacement, renewal and addition of certain hotel goods.

-The base management fee will be equal to 5.5% of gross revenues for fiscal years 2010 through 2014 and 6% for fiscal year 2015 and thereafter until the expiration of the agreement.
-Also, beginning in 2007, the base management fee may increase to 5.5% at the beginning of the next fiscal year if operating profits equal or exceed \$4.7 million, and beginning in 2011, the base management fee may increase to 6.0% at the beginning of the next fiscal year if operating profits equal or exceed \$5.0 million or exceed \$5.0 million - Calculated as a percentage of operating profits in excess of 12% of the sum of (i) \$38.8 million and (ii) the amount of certain capital expenditures, less 5% of the total real estate tax bill (for as long as the hotel is leased to a party other than - Calculated as a percentage of operating profits in excess of the sum of (i) \$3.6 million and (ii) 10.75% of capital expenditures.
+- As a percentage of gross revenues.
+Based on a percentage of operating profits above a negotiated return on our invested capital, as more fully described in the following footnotes.
+Calculated as a percentage of operating profits in excess of 10.75% of the sum of (i) \$7.5 million and (ii) the amount of certain capital expenditures.
+Calculated as a percentage of operating profits in excess of the sum of (i) \$7.5 million and (ii) 10.75% of certain capital expenditures.
+The incentive management fee is equal to the available cash flow for each fiscal year, subject to a cap of 20% of operating profit for such fiscal year 2002, the operating profit with respect to each fiscal year is reduced by an amount equal to 10.75% of all material capital expenditures for the material capital expenditures are included in the calculation of the incentive management fee with respect to the fiscal year or fiscal years during which such expenditures soccurred (on a pro rata basis).
+Calculated as a percentage of operating profits in excess of the sum of (i) \$5.5 million and (ii) 10.75% of certain capital expenditures.
+Calculated as a percentage of operating profits in excess of the sum of (i) \$5.5 million and (ii) 10.75% of certain capital expenditures.
+Calculated as a percentage of operating profits in excess of the sum of (i) \$5.5 million and (ii) 10.75% of certain capital expenditures.
+(1) (2) (3) (4) (5) - (6) (7) - Calculated as a percentage of operating profils in excess of the sum of (i) the payment of certain loan procurement costs, (ii) 10.75% of certain capital expenditures, (iii) an agreed-upon return on certain expenditures and (iv) the value of certain amounts paid into a reserve account established for the replacement, renewal and addition of certain hotel goods.
+The base management fee will be equal to 5.5% of the sum of (i) the payment of certain loan procurement costs, (ii) 10.75% of certain capital expenditures, (iii) an agreed-upon return on certain expenditures and (iv) the value of certain amounts paid into a reserve account established for the replacement, renewal and addition of certain hotel goods.
+The base management fee will be equal to 5.5% of the sum of (i) the payment of exceed \$4.7 million, and beginning in 2011, the base management fee may increase to 5.0% at the beginning of the next fiscal year if operating profits equal or exceed \$4.7 million, and beginning in 2011, the base management fee may increase to 6.0% at the beginning of the next fiscal year if operating profits equal or exceed \$4.7 million.
+(8) or exceed \$5.0 million. - (9) Calculated as a percentage of operating profits in excess of 12% of the sum of (i) \$38.8 million and (ii) the amount of certain capital expenditures, less 5% of the total real estate tax bill (for as long as the hotel is leased to a party other than (10) - Calculated as a percentage of operating profits in excess of the sum of (i) \$3.6 million and (ii) 10.75% of capital expenditures.